espressif/esp-idf/examples/protocols/slip/slip_udp/README.md

 Open the project configuration menu (`idf.py menuconfig`).
 Then go into `Example Configuration` menu.

 - Choose the RX and TX pins

-For use in external projects `SLIP support` must be enabled under the `components/lwip` menu.
+- Choose port number and IP protocol for socket udp server For use in external projects `SLIP support` must be enabled under the `components/lwip` menu.